Understanding A Sales Funnel

 4. Boost/recommend or persuade a prospect to buy a product and more.

-At this stage, you want a prospect to make his final decision towards buying/purchasing a product; you might probably need to offer them free samples for use, demonstrate how a product works, assure them of a well-packaged product and amazing product discounts upon making a heavy purchase.
+You could offer free samples for use to push the action, demonstrate how a product works, assure them of a well-packaged product, and amazing product discounts upon making a heavy purchase.

 5. Continue to follow up